nesvand/aoc-ts-starter/README.md

     * creating src/day01/README.md
     * creating test/day01.test.spec.ts

--   `/src/day01/resources/input.txt`: the input data.
--   `/src/day01/index.ts`: export the modules for testing.
--   `/src/day01/main.ts`: the main module.
--   `/src/day01/part1.ts`: solution for part 1.
--   `/src/day01/part2.ts`: solution for part 2.
--   `/src/day01/README.md`: you can write the challenge statement.
--   `/tests/day01.test.spec.ts`: the module where you write the tests.

 ## Config

 You can configure the automatic input download from Advent of Code by using your session token.